Impact of Satellite Trails on H.E.S.S. Astronomical Observations

 The potential scientific loss associated with the launch of satellite constellations must be balanced against their potential societal benefit.
 The ability to provide reliable internet connections to remote regions (where providing conventional internet infrastructure is economically unfeasible) has a number of potential advantages, including for socio-economic development, education and healthcare \citep{starlinkafrica}.
-Notably, in Namibia where H.E.S.S. is situated, only 41 \% of the population use the internet \citep{wb:2021}.
+Notably, in Namibia where H.E.S.S. is situated, only 41 \% of the population use the Internet \citep{wb:2021}.
 Even for astronomers, starlink-type internet provision could be advantageous, as observatories are often themselves located in remote regions.
-H.E.S.S. itself could benefit in this regard; a starlink-based internet connection might provide improved stability for data transfer off-site at a lower cost.
-The potential benefits of satellite-constellation-based internet provision must also be weighed against the cultural and economic significance of dark skies in developing countries, which recently has been studied regarding Namibia \citep{2021ASPC..531...17Dalgleish}.
+H.E.S.S. itself could benefit in this regard; a Starlink-based internet connection might provide improved stability for data transfer from the telescope site to data processing facilities in Europe at a lower cost.
+The potential benefits of satellite-constellation-based internet provision must also be weighed against the cultural and economic significance of dark skies in developing countries, as recently studied with respect to Namibia \citep{2021ASPC..531...17Dalgleish}.